Aditya-0806/geminiai/README.md

 # geminiai
+here you can chat with gemini ai of google

-this is just a timepass code seen from instagram and written down
+(this is just a timepass code seen from instagram and written down)